Masterfishy/GoGameOfLife/README.md

 ### Components

 The `components.go` file contains all the data needed that a cell or game state or system might need.

+The `PositionComponent` contains an x and y coordinate and a rotation.

+The `DisplayComponent` has an array of points that are the vertices of a shape.
+It also contains an x, y, and rotation specific to rendering.

+The `LivingComponent` has two bools determining the living state of a cell.